Skip to content

 • Your child needs specialist provision that goes beyond what a mainstream school can provide from its own budget

-• Multiple professionals are involved (speech therapist, occupational therapist, educational psychologist, CAMHS)
+• Multiple professionals are involved (speech and language therapist, occupational therapist, educational psychologist (EP), Child and Adolescent Mental Health Services (CAMHS))

 • Your child’s progress has plateaued despite interventions being in place